sedelmeyer/cc-pyscript/README.rst

 2. Run those scripts as a suite of command-line applications, directly from CLI entry-points if so desired.

-Also, of importance was to have the code packaged within standardized Python application, easily extensible should the project grow in size and complexity.
+Also, of importance was to have the code packaged within a standardized Python application, easily extensible should the project grow in size and complexity.

 While I have attempted to embed Python best practices and standards into the design of this template, best practices and standards change over time.
 What's more, this template is designed to formalize the workflows (see `Getting started`_) and leverage the tools (see `Features`_) that work best for me across a wide range of projects.
 If you choose to adopt this template for your own use, you may find these workflows and tools do not work for you without making some changes yourself.
 For that reason, please feel free to fork and modify your own version of this project.